Heidi-S/TinNews/README.md

 * Utilized 3rd party CardStackView(RecyclerView) to support swipe gestures for liking/disliking the news
 * Built the Room Database with LiveData & ViewModel to support local cache and offline model
 * Integrated Retrofit and LiveData to pull the latest news data from a RESTFUL endpoint  (newsapi.org)

+1. Open the project with Android Studio.
+2. Build the Gradle
+3. Run Android app